 “He focuses on high value multi-track litigation, including amputee claims, fatal accidents and brain injuries”.

 Andrew is a member of the Attorney General’s Regional A Panel of Junior Counsel to the Crown and is a door tenant at 12 King’s Bench Walk in London.

 - Subtle brain injury;

-- Multiple orthopaedic injuries;
+- Multiple orthopaedic and serious spinal injuries;

 - Brachial plexus injuries;

 - Chronic pain, CRPS, fibromyalgia and somatoform disorder;